cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 Location-aware search.
 It is possible to construct cyberlinks with [Proof-of-Location](https://ipfs.io/ipfs/QmZYKGuLHf2h1mZrhiP2FzYsjj3tWt2LYduMCRbpgi5pKG).
 Consequently, a location-based search also becomes provable if web3-agents will mine triangulations and attach proof-of-location for every linked chain.

 Private cyberlinks.
 Privacy is fundamental.
 While we are committed to privacy, achieving implementation of private cyberlinks is unfeasible for our team up to Genesis.
 Therefore, it is up to the community to work on WASM programs, that can be executed on top of the protocol.
-The problem is to compute cyber\~Rank, based on the cyberlink] submitted by a web3-masters without revealing either: their previous request and the public keys.
+The problem is to compute cyber\~Rank, based on the cyberlink submitted by a agenst without revealing either: their previous request and the public keys.
 Zero-knowledge proofs, in general, are very expensive.
 We believe that the privacy of search should be a feature by design, but we are unsure that we know how to implement it at this stage.

 This is surely not a complete list of all the possible applications, but a very promising and exciting one indeed.

 ## Conclusion

 We defined and implemented a protocol framework for provable communication between consensus computers on relevance.
 The protocol is based on the simple idea of a content oracles, which are generated by agents via the use of cyberlinks.
 Cyberlinks are processed by a consensus computer using the the relevance machine.
 Content addressing as primary objects are robust in their simplicity and provide significant benefits with regards to resource consumption.
 For every particle cyber\~Rank is computed by a consensus computer without a single point of failure.
 Cyber\~Rank is a token weighted PageRank, with economic protection from sybil attacks via bandwidth limiting and incentives for longterm honest behavior.
 Every round the merkle root of the content oracle is computed.
 Consequently, any consensus computer can prove to any other consensus computer the relevance of value for a given particle.
 The proposed semantics of cyberlinking offers a robust mechanism for predicting meaningful relations between objects by the consensus computer itself.
-The source code of the consensus computer is written in Go and published under the most simple open-source license: Don't trust, Don't fear, Don't beg.
+The source code of the consensus computer is written in Go and published under the most simple open-source license: `Don't trust, Don't fear, Don't beg`.
 Every bit of data accumulated by the consensus computer is available for anyone if one has the resources to process it.
 The performance of the proposed software implementation is sufficient for seamless interaction.
 The system scales with the help of domain specific consensus computers.
 Though the system provides the necessary utility to offer an alternative for a conventional search engine, it is not limited just to this use case.
 The system is extendable for numerous applications and makes it possible to design economically rational, self-sovereign cyborgs.

 ## References